iamdtang/skaterdav85.github.io/_posts/2015-01-12-jasmine-vs-mocha-chai-and-sinon.md

 spyOn(user, 'isValid').andReturns(true) // Jasmine
 ```

-From my experience, Jasmine spies cover almost everything I need for mocking so in many situations you won't need to use Sinon if you are using Jasmine, but you can use the two together if you'd like.
+From my experience, Jasmine spies cover almost everything I need for mocking so in many situations you won't need to use Sinon if you are using Jasmine (unless you want to use Sinon's fake server which can be very handy - more on this later), but you can use the two together if you'd like.
 In Jasmine, I like the fact that in order to mock a method, I just have to remember the Jasmine spy API instead of having to refer to different Sinon APIs for stubs, mocks, and spies.
 This could just be due to the fact that I have not worked with Sinon enough.
 Maybe as I work more with Sinon, I will come to appreciate the separation.

 ## 3. Asynchronous Tests